G-Node/nixpy/docs/source/storing_data.rst

    :alt: 1-D irregularly sampled data

-Similar to what we had before, but this time the temporal distance between the sampled voltages is not regular.
-Storing this kind of data is not as efficient as in the regularly sampled case.
+A signal similar to what we had before is recorded but this time the temporal distance between the measurements is not regular.
+Storing this kind of data is not as efficient as in the regularly sampled case since we need to store the time of each measurement and the measured value.
 The following information needs to be stored to describe the dimension:

 1. x-positions of the data points, i.e. *ticks*
 2. label